Dallara SF14

 The Dallara SF14 is a single-seater open-wheel racing car chassis designed and built by the Italian company Dallara.
-It was the exclusive chassis for the Japanese Super Formula series from the 2014 season until the 2018 season, when it was replaced by the Dallara SF19.
+It was the exclusive chassis for the Japanese Super Formula series from the 2014 season through the 2018 season, after which it was replaced by the Dallara SF19.

 History

 In September 2012, Dallara were announced as the exclusive chassis provider for the next generation Super Formula car.
 Their first, the SF14 was officially unveiled in March 2013 in Tokyo as the replacement for the Swift FN09.
 Its design was a collaborative effort, with input from drivers and a focus on safety.
 The chassis was a sandwich carbon fiber/aluminium build, designed to mirror the 2010 Formula One safety regulations to enhance driver protection.
 The car's aerodynamic features included a Drag Reduction System (DRS), similar to that used in Formula One, to assist with overtaking.
 A series of LED lights on the rollhoop of the car light up to demonstrate when a driver is utilising OTC.

 The first shakedown was scheduled for July 2013.
 Kazuki Nakajima (Toyota) and Takuya Izawa (Honda) drove the new SF14 at Fuji Speedway over two days in July, lowering the existing series lap record by three seconds.
 Further tests were scheduled for Motegi, Sugo and Suzuka.